jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_extract_specific_information_from_web_pages.md

 ---

-This page contains several information:
+This page contains two specific bits of information, which we would like to index :
 * product name: `Great computer`
 * product price: `$400.00`

-Two fields must be created in index's schema in order to hold these new information:
+First, let's create two fields in the index's schema to store the information:

 ![Two new fields](extract_twofields.png)

-Next step is to edit HTML parser in tab `Schema` / `Parser list`
+The next step is to customise the HTML parser.
+This takes place in the OSS tab `Schema` / `Parser list`.

 ![Edit HTML parser](extract_editparser.png)

-Tab `Field mapping` defines lots of mapping between some information provided by built-in HTML parser and some fields of the schema.
+Specifically, the `Field mapping` tab shows how information from the built-in HTML parser is assigned to fields within the schema.

-Each time the web crawler crawls an HTML web page it gives it to the HTML parser in order for it to parse page.
-During this parsing process the HTML parser extract some particular information from the page and make them usable in **fields mappings**.
-Available information given by HTML parser are : title, generated title, body, meta_keywords, meta_description, meta_robots, internal_link, internal_link_nofollow, external_link, external_link_nofollow, lang, htmlProvider and htmlSource. `htmlSource` is the full HTML source code of the web page.
+When exploring a page, the web crawler hands over the data to the HTML parser.
+The HTML parser isolates the following so it can be used in **fields mappings** -- title, generated title, body, meta_keywords, meta_description, meta_robots, internal_link, internal_link_nofollow, external_link, external_link_nofollow, lang, htmlProvider and htmlSource. `htmlSource` is the full HTML source code of the web page.

-Extracting specific information from a web page will merely consist in **adding a mapping** between **information `htmlSource`** and a particular field of the schema, **using a [regular expression](http://www.regular-expressions.info/) to restrict extracted data**.
+In our example we will map **information `htmlSource`** to a field of the schema.
+Since what we need is but a specific part of the source code, we are going to use **a [regular expression](http://www.regular-expressions.info/) to restrict extracted data**.

-HTML source code of the imaginary product page is:
+Let's have a look at the source code of our imaginary web site :

 ```html
 <html>